 Mlinde’s recordings include the role of Licinio in Rossini’s rarely-performed opera Aureliano in Palmira for Opera Rara with the London Philharmonic Orchestra under Maurizio Benini (released September 2012), and Mocenigo in Donizetti’s Caterina Cornaro also with Opera Rara, for commercial release in early 2013 and broadcast on BBC Radio 3.

-Engagements in the 2012/13 season include his US debut at Houston Grand Opera as Colline in La Bohème and he continues his appearances in Frankfurt with roles in La Bohème, Le nozze di Figaro and Prokofiev’s The Gambler.
-The 2013/14 season will see Vuyani perform with Daniel Harding and the Swedish Radio Symphony Orchestra at the Baltic Sea Festival in Die Zauberflöte, as well as return to the City of Birmingham Symphony Orchestra under Andris Nelsons in Mozart’s Mass in C minor.
+Engagements in the 2012/13 season included his US debut at Houston Grand Opera as Colline in La Bohème and appearances in Frankfurt with roles in La Bohème, Le nozze di Figaro and Prokofiev’s The Gambler.
+The 2013/14 season sees Mlinde perform with Daniel Harding and the Swedish Radio Symphony Orchestra at the Baltic Sea Festival in Die Zauberflöte, as well as Stravinsky’s Pulcinella with Jakub Hrůša and the Prague Philharmonia, and a return to the City of Birmingham Symphony Orchestra under Andris Nelsons in Mozart’s Mass in C minor.

 Vuyani Mlinde is represented worldwide by Intermusica.

 September 2013 / 540 words.
 Not to be altered without permission.
 Please destroy all previous biographical material.

 Colline in La bohème / Houston Grand Opera

 “Vuyani Mlinde invests Colline with a nice wry edge, properly mournful in his famous farewell to his about-to-be-pawned coat”.

 Everett Evans, Chron, October 2012

 “bass Vuyani Mlinde [was a] thoughtful Colline, whose comic, tender farewell to his overcoat, ‘Vecchia zimarra’, highlights the last act”.